Bilal-S/iis2tomcat/BonCodeAJP13/ReadMe Notes.txt

 * Upd: mark obsolete constructor calls for future removal
 * Add: create package capture log mode 5 and infrastructure
 * Add: create test cfm pages for standard packets
-* Add: log additional headers at log level 3
+* Add: Loop detection and abort when we have MOD_CFML or other looping

 --------------------------------------